 The Chattahoochee National Recreation Area (CRNRA) is a series of park units along 48 mile of the Chattahoochee River in metro Atlanta.
 Each park unit offers well maintained hiking trails which provide recreational opportunities and access to historic sites along the river.
 The CRNRA is very popular with hiking enthusiasts, many of whom visit one or multiple park units on a regular basis.
 Chattahoochee National Park Conservancy (CNPC), the official friends group of the CRNRA, encourages hikers to visit all park units within CRNRA and to experience all 66 miles of designated trails.

 CNPC will recognize individuals who hike all designated trails within the entire CRNRA park system.
-Credit will only be given for trail segments completed after December 1, 2020 and hikers will have a lifetime to complete all trail segments.
+Hikers will have a lifetime to complete all trail segments.
 The National Park Service may modify or reroute trails over time, and all current trails must be hiked whenever a recognition form is submitted.
 Please note that many of the park units have a network of trails which include alternate routes, loops, and spurs.
 The layout of trails may therefore require that you repeat specific segments and / or retrace your steps to complete all trails within a park unit.